Sales call best practice is a tough one. The very essence of being a great sales person is that you know how to interact with decision makers.

 He’s not always going to volunteer.

-The buyer knows once he’s shared that information with you, you both have a common road map, and you’ve both established trust.
+The buyer knows once he’s shared that information with you, you both have a common road map, and you’ve both established trust….see the point above

 13. The buyer is not interested in features…